Boostport/kubernetes-vault/README.md

 ## Development
 PRs are highly welcomed!

-We use [dep](https://github.com/golang/dep) as our dependency manager.
-To work on the project, install dep, then run `dep ensure`.
+We use Go 1.11 and Go modules for dependency management.

 Docker is used to build the binaries, so you need to have docker installed.